 Google recently rolled out a new feature that displays site hierarchies at the bottom of each search result.
-In case you missed it, check out our blog post from last week, Google Eats Drupal Breadcrumbs, Passes on Pie Normally, you would see a green URL below the link and link text that shows you where you are headed, but the green URL has now been replaced with a hierarchy that shows the precise location of the page on the website.
+In case you missed it, you would see a green URL below the link and link text that shows you where you are headed, but the green URL has now been replaced with a hierarchy that shows the precise location of the page on the website.

 This was great news for the Drupal community because Drupal generates these site hierarchies, or breadcrumbs, right out of the box.
 Google is now using these breadcrumbs in their SERPs to help searchers, and anyone using the breadcrumbs feature in Drupal’s core is benefiting from it.